KOBENDigital/Kompair/README.md

 ## Known issues
 - Error message on dashboard needs to be styled.
+- client.json file can be accessed via a browser!

 ## Planned Features
 - Informative tooltips for document types and property groups with a MatchStatus != Complete.